Pilots' Association For The Bay & River Delaware: New association

-On November 28, 1896, the Delaware bay and river pilots held their first meeting at the office of F. C. Maull, in Lewes, and decided to organize the Pilots' Association for Delaware Bay and River.
+On November 28, 1896, the Delaware Bay and River pilots held their first meeting at the office of F. C. Maull in Lewes.
+They decided to organize the Pilots' Association for Delaware Bay and River.
 Financial arrangements were completed at the meeting.
 Shares were put at $1,000.
-The business of piloting was consolidated and the earnings equally shared by active members.
-The first meeting for the organization was held on December 3, 1896, to adopting the by-laws and elected officers at 319 Walnut Street, Philadelphia.
-There were 75 Delaware river and bay pilots present at the meeting.
+The business of piloting was consolidated, and earnings were shared equally among active members.
+The first meeting for the organization was held on December 3, 1896, to adopt the by-laws and elect officers at 319 Walnut Street, Philadelphia.
+There were 75 Delaware River and Bay pilots present at the meeting.
 Members of the old Pennsylvania Pilots' Association and the Delaware Pilots' Association were among the members.
 Pilot Eldridge was elected temporary chairman of the association.

-In December, 1996, a joint meeting of the Pennsylvania and Delaware pilots was held at the Delaware pilots' office with the purpose to complete the organization of the two bodies of pilots into a new organization be known as the Delaware Bay and River Pilots' Association.
-The pilots pooled their resources and commissioned the Neafie & Levy Ship and Engine building company to build the steel steam pilot boat Philadelphia, which was the first Pilot station five miles outside the cape.
+In December 1996, a joint meeting of the Pennsylvania and Delaware pilots was held at the Delaware pilots' office to complete the organization of the two bodies of pilots into a new organization be known as the Delaware Bay and River Pilots' Association.
+The pilots pooled their resources.
+They commissioned the Neafie & Levy Ship and Engine building company to build the steel steam pilot boat Philadelphia, which was the first Pilot station five miles outside the cape.
 The new Pilots' Association had 92 pilots and 12 apprentices.
 Pilot boats Ebe W. Tunnell and J. Henry Edmunds kept the area of the Five Fathom Bank, which was twenty-five miles east of Cape Henlopen.
 The William W. Ker and the John G. Whilldin cruised near the Fenwick Island Light.